-Russian state news agency RIA Novosti reported that the Crimean Tatars who were detained were accused of being supporters of Islamic group Hizb ut-Tahrir.
-Russia considers Hizb ut-Tahrir a terrorist organization but the group is allowed to operate legally in Ukraine, according to Freedom House and RFE/RL.
+Russian state news agency RIA Novosti reported that the detainees were alleged supporters of Islamic group Hizb ut-Tahrir.
+Russia considers Hizb ut-Tahrir a terrorist organization, but the group is allowed to operate legally in Ukraine, according to Freedom House and RFE/RL.

-Arifmemetov was transported to Simferopol on March 28, where he was charged with “involvement with Hizb ut-Tahrir,” and faces up to 20 years in prison, according to KHPG.
+Arifmemetov was transported to Simferopol on March 28, 2019, where he was charged with “involvement with Hizb ut-Tahrir,” according to KHPG.
 The organization said that previous trials of ethnic Crimean Tatars charged for alleged links to Hizb ut-Tahrir were “flawed” and involved “secret witnesses” and falsified evidence.

 Arifmemetov was also charged with “preparation for a violent seizure of power,” which carries a sentence of up to 10 years, according to Russian independent human rights organization Memorial.

-On September 5, Arifmemetov and several other detainees were transported to a pretrial detention facility in Krasnodar, Russia, according to a Facebook post by Crimean Solidarity.
+On September 5, 2019, Arifmemetov, and several other detainees were transported to a pretrial detention facility in Krasnodar, Russia, according to a Facebook post by Crimean Solidarity.
 Arifmemetov, Bekirov, and Sheikhaliev were later transported to a pretrial detention center in Simferopol, according to the same post.